 Addiction to methamphetamine is common with even short-term use.
 Methamphetamine use disorder leads to a chronic series of relapse and repeated use.
-Although most individuals realize they are sustaining and/or causing a significant level of damage by using the drug, those individuals are compulsively motivated to continue the abuse.
+Although most users don’t realize they are sustaining and/or causing a significant level of damage by using the drug, they are compulsively motivated to continue the abuse.

 Physical effects of methamphetamine abuse are varied and devastating.
-Initially, the individual will develop a level of tolerance.
-This means that person will at first feel pleasure from using the drug, but with time will become unable to get the same results from using the original amount.
-The natural inclination is to seek out higher levels.
+Initially, users will develop a level of tolerance to the drug.
+This means he will at first feel pleasure from using the drug, but with time will become unable to get the same results from using the original amount.
+This will lead to irritability, drug-seeking, and other unhealthy behaviors.

-Abusing methamphetamine reduces an individual’s ability to react to things that happen.
-Methamphetamines inflict brain damage in the areas of motor movement and memory.
-So in addition to becoming physically addicted, methamphetamine makes an individual neurologically intoxicated.
-The good news is that the neurological effects of this drug are reversible, and brain imaging research shows that even 12 months after detoxification the brain returns to a somewhat normal state of operation.1
+Methamphetamine abuse impairs the user’s ability to react to events and stimuli, damaging the brain’s motor movement and memory.
+The good news is that the neurological effects of this drug are reversible, and brain imaging research shows that even 12 months after detoxification the brain will return to a somewhat normal state of operation.2

 - Loss of teeth